solo-io/gloo/docs/content/guides/security/tls/server_tls.md

 ### Understanding how it all works

-By default, when a Virtual Service does NOT have any SSL/TLS configuration, it will be attached to the HTTP listener that we have for Gloo proxy (listening on port `8080` by default, but exposed in Kubernetes on port `80` in the `gateway-proxy` service).
+By default, when a Virtual Service does NOT have any SSL/TLS configuration, it will be attached to the HTTP listener that we have for Gloo Edge proxy (listening on port `8080` by default, but exposed in Kubernetes on port `80` in the `gateway-proxy` service).
 When we add the SSL/TLS configuration, that Virtual Service will automatically become bound to the HTTPS port (listening on port `8443` on the gateway-proxy, but mapped to port `443` on the Kubernetes service).

-To verify that, let's take a look at the Gloo `Proxy` object.
-The Gloo `Proxy` object is the lowest-level domain object that reflects the configuration Gloo sends to Envoy.
+To verify that, let's take a look at the Gloo Edge `Proxy` object.
+The Gloo Edge `Proxy` object is the lowest-level domain object that reflects the configuration Gloo Edge sends to Envoy.
 All of the other higher-level objects (like `Gateway` and `VirtualService`) drive the configuration of the `Proxy` object.

 ```bash
 kubectl get proxy -n gloo-system gateway-proxy -oyaml